The Importance of Self Care in a Healthy Happy Life.

 3. Physical Health and the Power of Daily Care.

 Your body is the vehicle through which you see the world caring for it is one of the most empowering things you can do.
-Although most people don't make changes until they get sick or burn out, everyday self care practices are a preventive medicine for both short-term energy and long term health.
+Although most people do not make changes until they get sick or burn out, everyday self care practices are a preventive medicine for both short-term energy and long term health.

 Advantages of Prioritizing Your Physical Health.

 Boosts the Immune System.
-Adequate sleep, water intake, and nutrient-rich diet support your immune system in fighting disease and healing quicker.
+Adequate sleep, water intake, and nutrient rich diet support your immune system in fighting disease and healing quicker.

 Tip.
 Sleep 7–9 hours every night, and begin your day with a glass of water before you have coffee.

 Boosts Energy and Concentration.
-Frequent movement and adequate rest nourish body and mind, rendering you more efficient and less exhausted.
+Frequent movement and adequate rest nourish your body and mind, rendering you more efficient and less exhausted.

 Tip.
 Take short movement breaks during the day even 5 minutes of stretching will improve circulation and fight brain fog.